NukolLodda/Flopcraft/README.md

 ---
 A very s3xy and aesthetic Minecraft mod

-As of right now, Modussy currently has support for Minecraft Java versions 1.19.2 on forge API, with the 1.20.1 version being a work in progress that should be out soon.
+As of right now, Modussy currently has support for Minecraft Java versions 1.19.2 and 1.20.1 on forge API.
 A fabric port will likely get made some day however, it will likely be in a separate repository.

 ---
 **Download**

-<a href=https://github.com/NukolLodda/Modussy/releases/download/v1.19.2-0.0.3/modussy-0.0.3.jar>Downlaod latest version here!</a>
+<a href=https://github.com/NukolLodda/Modussy/releases/download/v1.20.1-0.1.0/modussy-0.1.0.jar>Downlaod latest version here!</a>

 Information about latest version<br>
-Forge API version: 43.1.47 <br>
+Forge API version: 47.0.43 <br>
-Minecraft Java version: 1.19.2 <br>
+Minecraft Java version: 1.20.1 <br>
-Modussy Version: 0.0.3(pre-release) <br>
+Modussy Version: 0.1.0(pre-release) <br>

 Click <a href="https://github.com/NukolLodda/Modussy/tags">here</a> to find all versions of Modussy